 After reviewing the license holder's records, the auditor will discuss any discrepancies with the licensee and will issue a "Certificate of Assessment."
 The certificate of assessment will show the license type and any debit or credit due from each jurisdiction, along with the net debit or credit due based on the audit.
 Any IRP fees due or credit due from an audit will be netted.
 The State of South Dakota will collect or credit all member jurisdictions' fees based on the net amount of the audit results.

-The license holder has 60 days from the date of the certificate to take the following action:

-- Pay the assessment, including accrued interest, or - Request a hearing (in writing) before the Secretary of Revenue pursuant to SDCL 10-59-9.
+The license holder has 60 days from the date of the certificate to Request a hearing (in writing) before the Secretary of Revenue pursuant to SDCL 10-59-9.